 Information and library services

-Information Services provides services primarily to AIMS Staff (via the AIMS Intranet) but also to the Public and other Libraries.
+Information Services, housed in the library, provides services to AIMS staff via the intranet, and also some services to the public and other libraries.

-Registry is responsible for Record Keeping, correspondence and the safekeeping of seals and contracts.
-Registry is the official archive office of the Institute and as such adheres to the Archives Act 1983.
+This section also encompasses the Registry, which is responsible for record-keeping, correspondence and the safekeeping of seals and contracts.
+Registry is the Institute’s official archive office and adheres to the Archives Act 1983.

-Members of the public are most welcome to visit, browse the collections and photocopy material (please note that there is a cost for this).
-Material from the collections can be borrowed using the Inter-Library loan facility provided by your Public, University or Organisational library.
-Please note that no personal loans will be granted to the public.
+Members of the public are welcome to visit, browse the collections and photocopy material (please note that there is a cost for photocopying).
+Books are not available for loan to members of the public.